flapjack/flapjack.io/source/docs/1.0/usage/faq.md

 So, are we going to keep two API's around?
 Short answer is "no".

-Here's the plan:

-- `0.9.x` will ship both `api` and `jsonapi`
+- `0.9.x` shipped with both `api` and `jsonapi`
-- `1.0.x` will ship `jsonapi` and drop `api`
+- `1.x` ships `jsonapi` only

-Functionality for the old `api` is effectively frozen, however bugs or security issues with it will be able to be made to the `0.9.x` branch and we'll release gems as required.

-As for naming, we're going to leave `jsonapi` called `jsonapi` so it's clear what's happening.
+As for naming, we've decided to leave `jsonapi` called `jsonapi` so it's clear what's happening.

-The default port for `jsonapi` will remain the same in the example configuration file (3081), but it can be run on whatever port you like.
+The default port for `jsonapi` remains the same in the example configuration file (3081), but it can be run on whatever port you like.

 If you need to talk to Flapjack's API, you should be using `jsonapi`.